kitnato/neverquest/src/data/manual.md

 ## Status effects

-Temporary or permanent effects granted or changing the current monster or character status.
+Temporary or permanent effects influencing the current monster or character status.

 ### Ailments